Evrenos: Biography

 Gazi Evrenos died at an advanced age in Yenice-i Vardar.
 He was buried in a mausoleum there in 1417.
-The mausoleum survives but was badly mutilated in 19th century and served for a time as an agricultural store.
-Among the numerous descendants of Evrenos, apparently the memory of some has dived into oblivion, as their deeds got incorporated into the achievements of their illustrious forefather.
-This explains the legendary, yet unlikely, 129-year lifespan of Evrenos.
+The mausoleum survives but was badly damaged in 19th century and served for a time as an agricultural store.

 Legacy

-As one of the most successful Ottoman commanders, Evrenos acquired a considerable amount of wealth and founded numerous endowments (awqaf).
+As one of the most successful Ottoman commanders, Evrenos acquired considerable wealth and founded numerous endowments (awqaf).
 Several monuments attributed to him survive in southeastern Europe.
-Of primary importance is his mausoleum, or türbe, with its accompanying epitaph in Giannitsa.
+Of primary importance is his türbe (mausoleum) with its accompanying epitaph in Giannitsa.
 A hammam of Evrenos stands to the south of the mausoleum.
 Two other monuments stand in Greek Thrace.

-The inhabitants of Gianitsa (Ottoman: Yenice Vardar) down to the early 20th century displayed reverence for "Gazi Baba", that is "papa Gazi".

-Heritage & descendants
+Heritage and descendants

 Some argue that the name Evrenos (also Evrenuz) is not Turkish.
 Heath Lowry theorized that the father of Hayreddin Barbarossa perhaps was a Sipahi cavalry served under Evrenos.
 What is certain is that Gazi Evrenos was from Ottoman Anatolia and first appears as bey.
 Lapavitsas even put forward that the founder, Piranki (Prangı) Isa Bey, might've been descended from the mercenaries of the Catalan Company, who razed the coasts of Asia Minor in the early 14th century.
 But modern historians generally reject these views.
-In light of a newly discovered vâkfiye (pious endowment charter) drawn up in 1456-1457 by İsa Beğ (one of Evrenos' seven sons), it posits a new explanation for the ethnic origins of the family.
+In light of a newly discovered vâkfiye (pious endowment charter) drawn up in 1456–1457 by İsa Beğ (one of Evrenos' seven sons), it posits a new explanation for the ethnic origins of the family.
 In this regard it advances the hypothesis that to his contemporaries 'Evrenos' was actually known as 'Evreniz/Evrenüz' or 'Avraniz/Avranüz.'
 Further, according to Heath W. Lowry, that his father's actual name was Branko/Pranko Lazart, which, according to Lowry, raises the possibility of a Serbian origin for the family.
-Others, such as Stanford J. Shaw, Dimitri Kitsikis, Peter Sugar, Joseph Von Hammer propose a Greek origin for the family, with Shaw noting that he was a Byzantine feudal prince in Anatolia who converted to Islam and entered Ottoman service following the capture of Bursa.
+Others, such as Stanford J. Shaw, Dimitri Kitsikis, Peter Sugar, and Joseph Von Hammer propose a Greek origin for the family, with Shaw noting that he was a Byzantine feudal prince in Anatolia who converted to Islam and entered Ottoman service following the capture of Bursa.

 Îsâ "Prangi" Bey, Evrenos' father, was, according to some sources, the son of Bozoklu Han, who joined Süleyman Pasha in his conquest of Rumelia.
 He is said to have been martyred in the village of Prangi (also known as Sırcık or Kırcık in Ottoman sources), a busy ferry-place on the Evros river about 6 km east from Didymoteicho, and that his tomb was built by his son Evrenos (Evrenuz) Bey.

 Gazi Evrenos Bey was father of seven sons (Khidr-shah, Isa, Suleyman, Ali, Yakub, Barak, Begdje) and several daughters.